a-pharmacist/CS50/README.md

 - Rules:
   * The letters 'A' and 'a' have the same number of points;
   * Non-alphabetical characters count as 0 points.

+### Problem set 2

+#### Bulbs file
+- This project aims to get a message from the user, like "Hi!".
+After, it transforms each character used into an integer and converts the decimal number into binary.
+- Then, the result is printed on the screen in bulbs emoji format.
+The number 1 is represented as an on light bulb, and the number 0 as an off one.
+  * Each character must be represented in a different line.